 It probably goes without saying that post-traumatic stress disorder (PTSD) and fear go hand-in-hand.
-But new research is uncovering ways in which the brain’s fear response may play a crucial role in the development of PTSD, as well as suggesting possible causes of abnormal changes in the brain’s fear circuitry.
+But new research is uncovering ways in which brain injuries and PTSD impact the brain’s fear response.
+These neurological changes play a crucial role in the development of PTSD and suggest possible causes of abnormal changes in the brain’s fear circuitry.

-Researchers at Vanderbilt University Medical Center have examined the way that rats respond to threats, both real and imagined.
-In the process, they may have discovered the mechanism of the fear response in the brains of PTSD sufferers.
+Researchers at Vanderbilt University Medical Center have examined how rats respond to threats, both real and imagined.
+In the process, they may have discovered the fear response mechanism in the brains of people living with PTSD.
 The secret may lie in the way that different parts of the brain communicate with one another.
+There is a long list of brain injury symptoms that impact TBI patients, but PTSD and fear response are some of the most severe.

 Neurologists know that a part of the brain called the cerebral cortex is responsible for determining when a threat is present.
 The cerebral cortex then passes that information on to a relatively primitive part of the brain called the amygdala, which then triggers the familiar “flee-or-freeze” fear response.

-The Vanderbilt researchers found that, in the rats they studied, communication between the cerebral cortex and the amygdala went through two separate and distinct channels.
+The Vanderbilt researchers found that communication between the cerebral cortex and the amygdala went through two separate and distinct channels in the rats they studied.
 One channel seemed to be responsible for turning on the rats’ “freeze” response, and the other channel was responsible for turning off the response when the threat was gone.

 The researchers theorize that PTSD might arise when the “off-switch” channel does not function properly, causing the sufferer to “freeze” in the presence of a fear trigger and then have trouble realizing when the threat is no longer present.